-Student Review Board (SRB)
+Student Review Board

-The Student Review Board (SRB) operates as an ad hoc body that reports directly to the President of the college, and shall represent the students' interests in matters concerning their education, rights and responsibilities as students at PCC.
+The Student Review Board (SRB) operates as a body that reports directly to the President of the College.
+It shall represent the students' interests in matters concerning their education, rights, and responsibilities as students at PCC.

-The SRB shall function within the perimeters of the college policies and regulations and ROP government.
+The SRB shall function within the perimeters of the college policies and regulations and the Republic of Palau government.
 The SRB is charged with the following duties and responsibilities:

-- 1. Acts as a hearing board to schedule and hold hearings on students' appeals for academic and behavioral disciplinary actions such as academic/dormitory suspension and dismissal and behavioral disciplinary actions for misconduct. - 2.
-Acts as a review board to hear and decide on student appeals regarding other matters, such as grades earned, dormitory assignments, classroom conduct and unfair/unacceptable treatment by staff and faculty.
+- 1. Act as a hearing board to schedule and hold hearings on students' appeals for academic and behavioral disciplinary actions such as academic/dormitory suspension and dismissal and behavioral disciplinary actions for misconduct. - 2.
+Acts as a review board to hear and decide on student appeals regarding other matters, such as grades earned, dormitory assignments, classroom conduct, and unfair/unacceptable treatment by staff and faculty. - 3.
+Review college policies and procedures relating to students to ensure relevancy and consistency.